 When to Straighten Verticals in Real Estate Photography

-Don’t ignore these situations and hope for the best.
-Make sure your verticals are perfect.
+My point is, you shouldn’t ignore these situations and hope for the best.
+Make sure your verticals are perfect!

 It’s easy to get complacent and think that this is not a big deal, but you’ll often be astonished at how much correct verticals improve the look of a property.